-Originally founded in 1870 to serve the sons of predominantly German immigrant families in Buffalo, Canisius High School today reflects the diverse nature of the region, by drawing students from throughout Western New York and Southern Ontario.
+Originally founded by the Jesuits in 1870 to serve the sons of predominantly German immigrant families in Buffalo, Canisius High School today reflects the diverse nature of the region, by drawing students from throughout Western New York and Southern Ontario.

 The fundamental purpose of the school is to form “Men for Others.”
 Upon graduation, students reflect an openness to growth, an intellectual curiosity, a spiritual tradition relative to their individual conscience and background, and a recognition of the importance of serving others and performing works of justice.